oleg-butko/oleg-butko/README.md

-- I’m looking for a job
+- I’m looking for a job (from $4/hour):
-  - basic ML (numpy/pandas/visualizations) or anything python realated
-  - react/redux
   - extensions for browsers
+  - javascript, typescript, react, nextjs, redux, etc
+  - python realated: tg bots, FastAPI, basic ML (numpy/pandas/visualizations)

 <!---
 oleg-butko/oleg-butko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.